 I love sweet potatoes.
 I love them baked in a pie, mashed in Bubble and Squeak, and shredded for eggs in nifty nests.
-Fortunately, beta carotene-rich Impomea batata is extremely easy to grow in a small home garden.
+Fortunately, this beta carotene-rich Impomea batata is extremely easy to grow in a small home garden.
 All you need is a sense of adventure, and at least one mature sweet potato!

 Sweet potatoes are grown from rooted spouts, or “slips.”
-You can buy already-rooted slips from online dealers (you’d be amazed at the varieties they offer), or produce them all on your own.
+You can buy already-rooted slips from online dealers (you’d be amazed at the different varieties they offer), or produce them all on your own.
 If you go the DIY route, as I did last year, be sure to start your project a couple of months before your average last frost date.

 Note: If your tuber refuses to sprout after 3 weeks, it will claim one of three alibis:

 1) It was sprayed, by the seller, with sprout-retardant

 2) It is located in a too-cold window

 3) It doesn’t like you

 Another note: If your tuber was sprayed with sprout-retardant, don’t despair.
 Just give it extra time to push out growth.

 When the sprouts achieve 5-6 inches in length, cut them off, and remove the lower leaves.
 Then stick the stems in a jar (or a drinking glass) of water.
 Give the cuttings warmth and light, and they will produce roots in a matter of days.
 Refresh the water once a week or so.

 You can, of course, root the stems in small (2-inch) pots filled with commercial potting formula.
 Keep the soil evenly moist at all times.